erictt/computer-science-learning/source/_posts/cs6210/lesson-10.md

 	- However, in practice, the time needed to field timer interrupts is significantly higher and is the limiting factor for timer accuracy.
 - The interrupt handler looks for expired tasks in the timer-q data structure and calls the corresponding callback handlers.
 - The firm timer implementation uses an overshoot parameter to avoid fielding one-shot interrupts.
-- If the distance between one-shot timers is long, the kernel will use periodic timers instead and dispatch the one-shot event at the preceding periodic timer event.
+- *If the distance between one-shot timers is long, the kernel will use periodic timers instead and dispatch the one-shot event at the preceding periodic timer event.*
 - The firm timer implementation reduces timer latency by combining one-shot, soft, and periodic timers.

 ### Reducing Kernel Preemption Latency

-- Kernel preemption latency is a source of latency that can be reduced.
+Kernel preemption latency is a source of latency that can be reduced.

-- Two approaches to reducing kernel preemption latency are
+1. **Reducing kernel preemption latency**: Kernel preemption latency occurs when the OS has to wait for the kernel to be ready to handle an interrupt.
+Two methods are used to reduce this latency:
-	1. **explicitly inserting preemption points in the kernel**
+	1. **Explicitly insert preemption points in the kernel to check for events and take action**.
-	2. **allowing preemption of the kernel anytime the kernel is not manipulating shared data structures**
+	2. **Allow kernel preemption anytime it is not manipulating shared data structures, as preempting during shared data manipulation can cause race conditions.**
-- The lock-breaking preemptible kernel technique, due to Robert Love, combines these two ideas by breaking a long critical section in the kernel into two shorter critical sections: one for manipulating shared data and the other for the rest of the code.
-- By breaking up the critical section, it is possible to safely preempt the kernel at certain points and perform tasks such as checking for expired timers.

-- TS Linux uses a combination of two principles to reduce scheduling latency: Proportional Period Scheduling and priority scheduling.
+Robert Love's "lock-breaking preemptible kernel" technique combines these two methods to reduce spin lock holding time in the kernel.
+The technique breaks long critical sections into two shorter ones, allowing kernel preemption when shared data manipulation is complete.
+This presents an opportunity to check for expired timers and reprogram one-shot timers.

+2. **Reducing scheduling latency**: This refers to the time it takes to schedule an application after a timer event has occurred.
+The firm timer implementation in TS Linux combines two principles to reduce scheduling latency:

-- Proportional Period Scheduling allocates each task a fixed proportion of CPU time during each task period T and is adjustable using a feedback control mechanism.
+    1. **Proportional Period Scheduling**: Each task requests a fixed proportion of CPU time within a time quantum.
+The scheduler performs admission control to determine if it can satisfy the task's request without overcommitting CPU resources.

-- Priority scheduling is used to avoid priority inversion, which can affect the sensitivity of time-sensitive tasks.
-TS Linux boosts the priority of a server task to the priority of the requesting task to avoid priority inversion.
-- These mechanisms allow TS Linux to have control over how much CPU time is devoted to time-sensitive tasks and ensure that throughput-oriented tasks are able to make forward progress.
+    2. **Priority Scheduling**: This method helps avoid "priority inversion", a situation where a higher-priority task is blocked by a lower-priority task.
+In TS Linux, when a high-priority task makes a request to a server, the server's priority is temporarily boosted to match the requesting task, preventing preemption by intermediate-priority tasks.

+These mechanisms help reduce latency for time-sensitive tasks, while also ensuring throughput-oriented tasks make progress.
+The discussed techniques in TS Linux include the firm timer design, the lock-breaking preemptible kernel, and priority-based scheduling, which together minimize the distance between event occurrence and event activation, providing better performance for time-sensitive applications in a commodity OS like Linux.

 <img src="https://i.imgur.com/fnRfcDG.png" style="width: 800px" />
 <img src="https://i.imgur.com/1NUat25.png" style="width: 800px" />